ilausuch/CacheServer/README.md

 ### Bank keys

-Get all the keys of the bank
+List all the keys of the bank

 * op: Fixed to "bank.keys"
 * bank: The bank name